jacob-hjortlund/BayesLens/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
-Free license: You are completely free to use abd modify the code.
+Free license: You are completely free to use and modify the code.